1/2 miles south of Anita

 - Picnic Area

 - Hard Surface Boat Ramp

-In 2013, Lake Anita anglers can expect to find a moderate supply of bluegills (8 inches), largemouth bass up to 20-inches, 9 and 10 inch black crappie and channel catfish of all sizes.
+In 2014, Lake Anita anglers can expect to find a moderate supply of bluegills (8 to 9 inches), largemouth bass up to 20-inches, and 9 and 10 inch black crappie.
 Largemouth bass in the 13 to 15 inch ranged were common in last summers survey.
 Quality size bluegills and crappies make Lake Anita a good all around fishery.
 Channel catfish maintenance stockings are done every other year to make catfish available to anglers.
+The catfish population is down from what it has been.
 The fishery in Lake Anita is down from what it was a couple of years ago.
-(2013)
+(2014)